 First, I’d like to evaluate last year’s outlook.
 At the time of its writing (January 2015), the price of gold was $1300.
-The precious metals had been rising back then and many people started to talk about beginning of the new bull market.
+The precious metals had been rising back then and many people started to talk about the beginning of the new bull market.
 I had the opposite opinion.
-I believed that gold was to remain in the bear market and would end 2015 in the red.
+I believed that gold was to remain in a bear market and would end 2015 in the red.
 And this is what eventually happened.
-I particularly pointed to the price level of $1000, which price approached at the end of the year and finished $50 above it.
+I particularly pointed to the price level of $1000 which the price approached at the end of the year and finished $50 above it.

 But what can we expect from gold in 2016?
-I think that at the beginning of 2016 the gold will see strong growth in price.
-The primary reason is a very favorable situation in terms of the analysis of Commitment of Traders.
+I think that at the beginning of 2016 gold will see strong growth in price.
+The primary reason is a very favorable situation in terms of the analysis of the Commitments of Traders.
 This shows clearly oversold conditions.
 I won’t delve into explaining what the COT is and how to interpret it now.

 Another supporting factor for gold is seasonality.
 The beginning of the year is often associated with an increase in price.
-This is supported by relatively low price lately, which makes gold attractive for long-term buyers.
-In recent months the gold fairly shows seasonal behaviour.
+This is supported by the relatively low price lately, which makes gold attractive for long-term buyers.
+In recent months gold has been showing fair seasonal behaviour.

 That was the short-term outlook.
 But what about medium to long term?
-I think the price will eventually runs into one of two strong resistances (see following chart).
+I think the price will eventually run into one of two strong resistance levels (see the following chart).

 But what could happen even more in the future?
 Can we expect a trend reversal in 2016 on gold?
 Before answering this question, let’s recap the facts.
-Bear market in gold has been going on for a long time.
+The bear market in gold has been going on for a long time.
 This is the second longest correction in modern history.
-It’s beautifully demonstrated by the following chart, whose author is Tiho Brkan from Hong Kong:
+It’s beautifully demonstrated by the following chart whose author is Tiho Brkan from Hong Kong:

-On the other hand, the ratio between the price of gold and oil (GC/CL ratio) shows that the gold is relatively expensive to oil.
-But I would be cautious about doing any conclusions here.
+On the other hand, the ratio between the price of gold and oil (GC/CL ratio) shows that gold is relatively expensive to oil.
+But I would be cautious about making any conclusions here.
 The oil market is under severe pressure due to unique fundamental factors.
-Therefore one can’t say the gold is expensive.
+Therefore, one can’t say that gold is expensive.
 Rather, gold is cheap, but oil is significantly cheaper.

-However such long term prophecies shouldn’t be relevant fot a trader.
-He should stick to the facts.
-Ant they point to the rising price of gold at the beginning of the year.
-One can make profit for instance by utilizing my options strategy on GLD that I’ll discuss later this year.
+However, such long-term prophecies shouldn’t be relevant for a trader.
+He should stick to the facts and they point to the rising price of gold at the beginning of the year.
+One can make a profit, for instance, by utilizing my options strategy on GLD that I’ll discuss later this year.